-The Mitrata children are some of the most well behaved kids you will ever meet.
-On our first visit we were absolutely charmed by each and every one.
 Sarangi master Kiran Nepali, of the popular Nepali music group Kutumba, teaches a music program at Mitrata.
-The first thing that stood out was just how much the kids love to learn music.
-Rarely have we seen such desire to play an instrument.
-Kiran expressed how the need was great for new instruments for the aspiring students.
-So with the help of PFCF, flutes, harmoniums, drums and Sarangis have now been procured and happily received.
+Kiran shared with us that the need was great for new instruments for the aspiring students.
+So with the help of PFCF, flutes, harmoniums, drums and Sarangis were purchased and happily received.

-There are four dynamic music classes taught every Saturday morning.
+There are four dynamic music classes and one visual art class taught every Saturday morning.
 The children are very fortunate as the teaching staff is first rate.
-Kiran Nepali teaches Sarangi, Roop Chettri teaches harmonium and singing, Raman Maharjan teaches flute and brother Rameshowr Maharjan teaches the traditional Madal drum.
-It’s deeply inspiring to watch these dedicated musicians work with theses precious kids.
-We are grateful to have partnered with Nanda and her fine organization.
+Sarangi, flute, madal drums, traditional Nepali dance and art classes are taught to engaged students who are grateful for the opportunity.
+It’s deeply inspiring to watch these dedicated musicians work with these precious children.

 Provides a madal drum, benefiting a child and local craftsman